 In the wake of the recent economic crisis more people are hungry than ever before.
-The U.S. Department of Agriculture’s Economic Research Service (USDA) reported on September 5, 2012 that 50 million Americans, including over 16 million children are food insecure.
+The U.S. Department of Agriculture’s Economic Research Service (USDA) reported in September 2016 that 42 million Americans, including over 13 million children are food insecure.

 A person is considered food insecure if they lack access to enough food to ensure adequate nutrition.

-Many Mainers have been hard hit by the recession.
-The USDA estimates that 14.7 percent of Maine households, or approximately 200,000 individuals, are food insecure.
-The number of Mainers who are food insecure has increased significantly in recent years.
-Maine ranks 18th in the nation and 2nd in New England in terms of food insecurity.
+The USDA estimates that 16.4 percent of Maine households, or more than 200,000 individuals, are food insecure.
+The number of Mainers who are food insecure decreased slightly from 2014 to 2015, but our rank compared to other states slipped.
+Maine now ranks 9th in the nation and 1st in New England for food insecurity.

-- Maine ranks 18th in the nation and 2nd in New England in terms of food insecurity
+- Maine ranks 7th in the nation and 1st in New England for food insecurity (Source: USDA)

-- Maine ranks 22nd in the nation, 1st in New England in terms of child food insecurity
+- Maine ranks 16th in the nation, 1st in New England in terms of child food insecurity (Source: Feeding America)

-- Child poverty rate in Maine: 17.5 percent (Source: Annie E. Casey Foundation)
+- Child poverty rate: 18 percent (Source: Annie E. Casey Foundation)

-- 40 percent of Maine’s food insecure population makes too much to qualify for food stamps and must rely on the charity food assistance network (Source: Feeding America)
+- 37 percent of Maine’s food insecure population does not qualify for public assistance and must rely on the charity food assistance network (Source: Feeding America)